whitneyburton/portfolios/students/1711-front/michael-gatewood/20180301-michael-gatewood-m2.md

 _What did you enjoy about Complete Me?
 What was challenging?
 How did working together on Sorting Suite compare to your work for GameTime? for Weathrly?
 How does this project serve your Areas of Emphasis (from above)?
 How does it serve your overall goals at Turing and beyond?_

-Complete Me was another challenging project that my cohort more-or-less treated like a class project.
+CompleteMe is an application that uses a prefix trie to suggest words based on letters entered by the user.
+This was another challenging project that my cohort more-or-less treated like a class project.
 This was the moment where the cohort came together as a team and leaned on each other to get through the project.
 Without the teamwork of the entire class, the struggle would be magnified exponentially.
 Even with the support of classmates, however, this was a project that never truly came together until the end, much like Sorting Suite.
 What I take with me from this project is comradere with my cohort, another step towards a succesful interview, and a tool to use in my Weathrly project (and more?).

 ## B: Group Work & Projects

 _Reflect on your group work and projects throughout the inning.
 Did they help you with your areas of emphasis (from above)?
 What was the most challenging?
 What patterns do you plan to continue for the next inning?
 What do you plan to change?_

-My group projects allowed me to diversify my techniques in working with other people with varying work styles and varying expertise.
-Both projects were exercises in give and take.
+The group projects in this module were significantly greater in scope and challenge when compared to M1.
+Both projects were developed using newly learned technologies and required a greater emphasis on testing.
+My group projects allowed me to diversify my techniques in working with other people of varying work styles and expertise.
+Both projects were exercises in give and take where both partners had to accomodate their preferred working style for the better of the team.

 ### GameTime
 * **Partner:** _Partner's Name_